 KNOWLEDGE, SKILLS, AND EXPERIENCE:

-· Natural resource management, forest restoration or arborist knowledge required.
-Must be familiar with California's central coast ecosystems, sustainable forestry, and natural resource conservation practices and principles.
+- Natural resource management, restoration or arborist knowledge required.
+Must be familiar with California's central coast ecosystems and natural resource conservation practices and principles.

-· Excellent partnership and communication skills in English, including the ability to write clear emails and management guidance.
-Ability to deliver presentations virtually and in the field.
+- Excellent partnership and communication skills in English, including the ability to write clear emails and management guidance.
+Ability to deliver presentations virtually and in person.

-· Working knowledge of common software applications (e.g. Word, Excel, PowerPoint, Google Workspace, web browsers).
+- Working knowledge of common software applications (e.g. Word, Excel, PowerPoint, web browsers).

-· Bachelor's degree in natural resource management, forestry, ecology, conservation biology, entomology, wildlife biology, horticulture, or more than 5 years of experience in conservation planning, wildlife conservation, or equivalent combination of education and experience.
+- Bachelor's degree in natural resource management, forestry, ecology, conservation biology, entomology, wildlife biology, horticulture, or related field.
+More than 5 years of experience in restoration, wildlife conservation, forestry may substitute for degree, or equivalent combination of education and experience.

-· Valid driver's license in the United States and a motor vehicle records check allowing employee to be insured under Xerces corporate liability insurance.
+- Valid driver's license in the United States and a motor vehicle records check and clean driving record allowing employee to be insured under Xerces corporate liability insurance.

-Be able to perform the following with reasonable breaks and/or accommodations:
+Be able to perform the following with reasonable breaks and/or reasonable accommodations: